10 Breathtaking Waterfalls in Hokkaido You Must Visit|Domingo

 null

-Located along National Route 336, commonly known as "Golden Road," this is a rare waterfall where underground water gushes out and falls directly onto the side of the road.
-There are several waterfalls within a 50-meter stretch along the road, and the water cascades down the rock surface in several streams.
-Depending on the time and angle, a rainbow can be seen, and in summer, it brings coolness, while in winter, magnificent icicles can be seen.
+Located along National Route 336, also known as the “Golden Road,” this is a rare waterfall where groundwater springs up and falls directly onto the roadside.
+There are several waterfalls along a 50-meter stretch of the road, with multiple streams of water flowing down the rock face.
+Depending on the time and angle, you might even see a rainbow.
+It offers a cool respite in the summer and magnificent icicles in the winter.

 null

-View more information about "Humba Falls" on Domingo
+See more details about Funbe Falls on Domingo

 null